YAOJING-DUT/YAOJING-DUT.github.io/_portfolio/portfolio-1.md

 [CODE AVAILABLE](https://github.com/JingYao-OPTICS2023/drift-correction-OOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOO)<br>
 🕮<b>README</b>：<br>
 &ensp;&ensp;Before imaging, focus the system and define this focal plane as 0.
 Then acquire a reference stack of 21 images from –1 µm to +1 µm along the z-axis with a step size of 0.1 µm, and save it to the REF path.
 After that, return to the focal plane, turn on the AUTO control button, and imaging can begin.<br>
-&ensp;&ensp;For every 2000 frames acquired, an automatic drift correction will be performed.
-This process includes “turning on the white light, turning off the laser, capturing a bright-field image, calling MATLAB for computation, turning off the white light, turning on the laser, and controlling the PIEZO actuator to compensate for the drift.”
-The drift amount from each correction will be automatically saved to a text file and plotted as a curve in the RELATIVE DEPTH–TIMES panel.<br>
 🧑🏻‍💻<b>ALGORITHM</b>：<br>
 &ensp;&ensp;The method for estimating image displacement based on frequency-domain cross-correlation was first proposed by [Chen et al. in 1994](https://ieeexplore.ieee.org/abstract/document/387491).
 This method assumes that the two images involved in the cross-correlation differ only by translation, rotation, and scale transformation.
 By computing the phase spectra of the two images and then obtaining the cross-power spectrum, an inverse Fourier transform is performed.
 The position of the peak in the transformed image corresponds to the relative displacement between the two images.
 <p align="center">